firebase/genkit/docs/flows.md

     curl -X POST "http://localhost:3400/menuSuggestionFlow" -H "Content-Type: application/json"  -d '{"data": "banana"}'
 ```

-If neededm you can customize the flows server to serve a specific list of flows, as shown below.
+If needed, you can customize the flows server to serve a specific list of flows, as shown below.
 You can also specify a custom port (it will use the `PORT` environment variable if set) or specify CORS settings.

 ```js
 import { defineFlow, startFlowsServer } from '@genkit-ai/flow';